 Last mile infrastructure is used to deliver broadband service directly to customers from a central office or other distribution point operated by telephone, cable, mobile and other telecommunications companies.
-It is the type of infrastructure most commonly seen in Morgan Hill and, as described above, variations in its quality and capacity result in different service levels in different areas of the city.
-In Morgan Hill, these last mile facilities primarily consist of older generation telephone lines (Frontier), coaxial cables (Charter Communications) and cellular wireless sites, plus some very limited access via fiber optic cables.
+It is the type of infrastructure most commonly seen in West Sacramento and, as described above, variations in its quality and capacity result in different service levels in different areas of the city.